Painite69/enobart-portfolio-public/README.md

 ![Logo](logo.png)

-A portfolio website showcasing the work of enob art, her services and methods.
+A portfolio website showcasing the work of EnoB ART, her services and methods, a Great artist in both physical and digital art.

 ## 🚀 Tech Stack
 - **Frontend:** React, Next.js and TypeScript.